changetocoding/Web-Development-Course/Week 17 - Promises/README.md

 # What is async?

 Asynchronous task is a task that can be executed on thethread while another process is running.
-(So you don't have to wait for something else to finish before executing the task), Think of making washing the dishes or grabbing a cup while boiling a hot water in a kettle.
+(So you don't have to wait for something else to finish before executing the task), Think of washing the dishes or grabbing a cup while boiling a hot water in a kettle we don't need to wait for the kettle to be done boiling before we do the other tasks.

 # What is a promise